Seahawks 53-man roster projection update: Some tougher calls after Seattle’s first preseason game

 Cut: Paxton Lynch.

-Comment: Lynch indeed had the better game statistically Thursday night and may have closed the gap some on Smith.
+Comment: Lynch indeed had the better game statistically and may have closed the gap some on Smith.
 But it’ll take more than one game to alter the reasons why Smith is the presumed favorite for the backup job — notably, that he has significantly more experience in the NFL (31 starts to Lynch’s four).
 But Smith is now also having a cyst removed from his knee, and that could give Lynch some additional work in practices, and maybe even the next preseason game Aug.
 18 at Minnesota, to make the race even tighter.

 RUNNING BACKS